rwieruch/blog_robinwieruch_content/why-apollo-advantages-disadvantages-alternatives.md

 {{% sub_chapter_header "The Company and Community behind Apollo" "apollo-company-community" %}}

-The company behind Apollo--Meteor Development Group Inc.--is pouring lots of resources into its success.
+The company behind Apollo is pouring lots of resources into its success.
 They are also active in open source, offering in-depth articles about their products, supported by an established presence at the conferences.
 In general, the GraphQL ecosystem {{% a_blank "seems to be in good shape for the future" "https://techcrunch.com/2018/05/15/prisma" %}}.
 The community behind GraphQL is growing, as more developers are adopt it and use Apollo for client and server-side JavaScript applications.

 {{% sub_chapter_header "Who is using Apollo?" "apollo-who-is-using" %}}